 - Apt policies for delegation, decentralization and fixing accountability.

-In addition, several tools can also be used to make the administration citizen-centric.
+Also, several tools can also be used to make the administration citizen-centric.
 These are listed below:

 - Re-engineering processes